Below are questions to help get the conversation started at your book club or group. General questions are provided at the end.

 CHAPTER 20 — Saving John

-- John is bussed to a food processing plant where he is told he will be employed.
-Why do the hybrids guide the unsuspecting victims through the “employment” process in a civil manner instead of handling them more roughly?
+- John is taken to a food processing plant where he is told he will be employed.
+Why do the hybrids guide the unsuspecting victims through the “employment” process?

 CHAPTER 21 — Saving Billy